Discover the wonderful food of Lyon

 Participate in a wine tasting and get introduced to the unique know-how of professionals passionate about their work: learn the methods of winemaking, of wine-blending or how to perfectly match a wine and a dish.
 These discoveries are organised in a variety of places, even at wine estates or chateaux in Lyon´s vicinity.

-Between Rhône and Saône
+A gastronomic food between Rhône and Saône

 Rhône and Saône have forged the city identity and are part of the new city's plans.
 From Lyon Confluence and its eponymous Museum to the banks of the Rhône or the banks of the Saône at the foot of old Lyon, navigation, walks and terraces invite you to stroll and discover.

 Tourism in Lyon is popular due to the many activities available.
 On the menu, start with a stroll along the riverbanks of the Rhône or the Saône, continue through the historical centre and its narrow streets steeped in history.
 But that's not all: many creative activities await you.

 Visit the Halles Paul Bocuse, a mythical institution dedicated to gastronomy.
 Its name is an homage to the emblematic and world-renowned Michelin-starred chef.
 There, you can do your market, discover fine local products and even have a lunch or a snack.

 Lyon is renowned for being the gastronomic capital of France; it would be a shame to stay in the capital of Gaul without tasting its many culinary specialities!
 Les Halles is an important place for lovers of good food searching for the authentic taste of good things.
 Strolling through the alleys of Les Halles is like experiencing a sensory journey: the gastronomic food products entice the eye, the smells tickle the taste buds and awaken the appetite.
 You will come across beautiful, good, creative, and tasty gastronomic food, and appreciate the presence of caterers and restaurateurs allowing you to eat on-site.